 For a long period, the Goods and Services Tax enraged the country.
-Keeping in mind the uproar created by the GST, this piece explains the Goods and Services Tax and addresses relevant questions to help you grasp the idea.
+Considering the uproar created by the GST, this piece explains the Goods and Services Tax and addresses relevant questions to help you grasp the idea.
 Whether you are a taxpayer, an entrepreneur, or a student interested in a job as a GST practitioner, this piece will walk you through the entire procedure and answer all of your questions.

 India’s Former Taxation System